 Given the opportunity to generate and control an income, women routinely invest significant portions of their income in food, healthcare and education for their families.
 Unfortunately, at the moment, the majority of women in developing countries lack economic power, resulting in a higher rate of girls kept out of school, minimal access to basic health care, increased HIV/AIDS prevalence and higher maternal mortality rates.
 Yet women continue to bear almost all responsibility for meeting the basic needs of the family.

-Women’s Leadership Workshops in India, a Women’s Empowerment Program throughout Africa and specialized animator trainings worldwide empower women to seek positions of power and train all of our partners, women and men, to take responsibility for improving lives in their communities.
+Women’s Leadership Workshops in India, a Women’s Empowerment Program throughout Africa, and specialized animator trainings worldwide empower women to seek positions of power and train all of our partners, women and men, to take responsibility for improving lives in their communities.

 What We Do

 - Provide access to microfinance.
 At our epicenters across Africa, tens of thousands of women food farmers are increasing their incomes through our training, credit and savings program, and strengthening their clout in the marketplace.
-As of the end of 2010, 45,000 women and men were participating in our Microfinance Program, with over 80 percent of loans distributed to women.

 - Empower elected women representatives.
 Campaigns such as SWEEP (Strengthening Women’s Leadership in the Electoral Process) identify and empower elected women representatives throughout India.
 Many participants go on to become elected women representatives.
 These representatives are now effective change agents for ending hunger in their villages.
 They form district-and state-wide federations to ensure that their voices are heard at top levels of government.